DIY Mold Inspection Part 6: Carpet, Wood, Vinyl, & Tile

 This book, Carpet, Wood, Vinyl, & Tile, is part six of the book series Do-It-Yourself Mold Inspection.
 I wrote it for everyone who wants to avoid suffering from allergy symptoms, asthma symptoms, headaches, migraines, ADD, ADHD, sinus infection, ear infection, memory loss, Alzheimer’s disease, insomnia, and cancer.

-Using mold inspection photos with clear explanations I’ll show you exactly how to properly and safely inspect for mold in carpet.
+Using mold inspection photos with clear explanations I’ll show you exactly how to properly and safely inspect for possible mold growth within carpet.
 I’ll also teach you how to discover subtle but harmful mold growth conditions that can occur with hardwood, vinyl, and ceramic tile floor covering materials.
 I’ll even show you how to see mold that’s the same color as the surface it grows on so you can prevent mold exposure and mold symptoms.

 - Waste money on a mold test kit